L3Gaunt/edutiktok/checklists/upload_video_to_firebase_storage.md

   - [ ] Implement a solution to either generate or pick a thumbnail image for better user experience.

 - [PROGRESS] Test the flow
-  - [ ] Test on multiple platforms (Android and iOS).
+  - [x] Basic upload functionality verified
-  - [ ] Verify successful uploads in the Firebase Console, under Storage.
+  - [x] Verify successful uploads in the Firebase Console, under Storage.
   - [ ] Handle error scenarios (no camera, insufficient permissions, etc.).

 ## Warnings